 The Steinhart-Hart equation is a simple method for modelling thermistor temperatures easily and more accurately.
-It was a manual calculation that was developed prior to computers, but can now be calculated automatically using computer software.
+It was a manual calculation that was developed prior to computers but can now be calculated automatically using computer software.

 The equation calculates the actual resistance of a thermistor as a function of temperature, with extreme accuracy; the narrower the temperature range, the more accurate the resistance calculation will be.

 Thermistors change resistance with temperature changes; they are temperature-dependent resistors.
 They’re perfectly suited to scenarios where one specific temperature needs to be maintained, they’re sensitive to small changes in temperature.
-They can measure liquid, gas or solids, depending on the type of thermistor.
+They can measure liquid, gas, or solids, depending on the type of thermistor.

-They’re the best way to measure and control temperature of a thermo-electric cooler, as part of a temperature control system due to their capability to adjust in tiny increments.
-The closer the thermistor to the device that need to be monitored, the better the result will be; they can be embedded or surface-mounted to the device.
+They’re the best way to measure and control the temperature of a thermo-electric cooler, as part of a temperature control system due to their capability to adjust in tiny increments.
+The closer the thermistor to the device that needs to be monitored, the better the result will be; they can be embedded or surface-mounted to the device.